Skip to main content

 3. Team ENOUGH

-4. Apply Now for the Youth Advocacy Training Program
+4. Youth Advocacy Training Program

 Youth Advocacy Training Program

-Join the Team ENOUGH Youth Advocacy Training Program, the only national, youth-led initiative training young people to meet with lawmakers and advocate for urgently needed gun reform.
 The Team ENOUGH Youth Advocacy Training Program, formerly known as the Team ENOUGH Lobbying Collective, educates and mobilizes young people, ages 13-26, to be advocates for gun violence prevention legislation in their own communities.

 Led by National Coordinators Elizabeth Paul and Felix Hedberg, each program session takes place in a key state, or Washington, D.C., where gun violence prevention legislation is being considered and corresponds with a state’s legislative session.
 Program members will attend a series of webinars and trainings where they meet with policy experts to hear more about the bills being considered in their community and become equipped with the skills they need to have impactful conversations with lawmakers.
 After attending training, program members will be accompanied by experienced advocates as they meet directly with lawmakers to advance priorities in the movement to end gun violence.
 With gun violence being the leading cause of death for young people in America, it’s imperative that our leaders hear directly from us on this issue.